-During Berry’s four years on Donohue’s staff, the Cardinals made four postseason appearances and posted a combined record of 90-24 (.789).
-CUA in 2011-12 went 22-6, won the Landmark Conference championship on the road – the first league title in program history – and qualified for its first NCAA Tournament.
+During Berry’s four years on Donohue’s staff, the Cardinals made four postseason appearances and were a combined 90-24 (.789).
+CUA in 2011-12 went 22-6, won the Landmark championship on the road – the first league title in program history – and qualified for its first NCAA Tournament.
 Berry’s responsibilities included practice planning, video editing and working with post players.

-The highlight of Berry’s two summer internships in the George Washington Athletic Department was working with the Team USA men’s basketball team prior to its Gold Medal performance at the 2012 Olympics.
-He served in the Cardinals’ sports information office his junior and senior years and is often heard broadcasting games on the PA and online.
+The highlight of Berry’s two summer internships at George Washington was working with the Team USA men’s basketball team prior to its Gold Medal performance at the 2012 Olympics.
+He served in the Cardinals’ sports information office his junior and senior years.

-Berry has coached at CUA’s Cardinal Basketball Academy since high school and worked as an assistant to the promotions director for the Five-Star Foundation, which allows financially disadvantaged children attend a Five-Star basketball camp.
+Berry has coached at CUA’s Cardinal Basketball Academy since high school and worked as an assistant to the promotions director for the Five-Star Foundation.
+This group allows financially disadvantaged children to attend a Five-Star basketball camp.
 He has also coached at the All Academic Basketball Camp at Brandeis, and at Siena under CUA graduate Jimmy Patsos.

-Berry and Victor Oladipo (Orlando Magic) were basketball teammates for three year (kindergarten through second grade) at what is now St. Jerome Academy in Hyattsville, Md.
+Berry and Victor Oladipo (Oklahoma City Thunder) were basketball teammates for three years (kindergarten through second grade) at what is now St. Jerome Academy in Hyattsville, Md.
 Berry’s mother, Mary, was head coach.
-In the eighth grade, he played baseball with Quinn Cook, a senior point guard at Duke.
+In the eighth grade, he played baseball with Quinn Cook, who helped lead Duke to the 2015 National Championship.

-Berry played varsity baseball at DeMatha Catholic High School his sophomore and junior years before a right shoulder injury ended his career.
+Berry played varsity baseball at DeMatha Catholic High School his sophomore and junior years under Sean O’Connor before a right shoulder injury ended his career.
 He completed his studies at the Hyattsville school in 2010.

 Berry graduated from The Catholic University of America in 2014 with a bachelor’s degree in media studies.
 He posted a GPA of at least 3.0 all four years.
-He is working towards a master’s in leadership management.
+He is pursuing a master’s degree at CUA in leadership management.